 So let’s all call it “down (or up) the shops” for the sake of argument and agree that there are fewer and fewer communities left that know the joy of strolling along a street where every shopkeeper knows your name.

-I take my hat off to the small business owners – the butcher, the haberdasher, the jeweller, the shoe shop, the baker – who are still operating when everyone around them has gone broke.
+I take my hat off to the small business owners – the butcher, the haberdasher, the jeweler, the shoe shop, the baker – who are still operating when everyone around them has gone broke.

 These are the same people, I find, who will always donate a voucher or goods when you are having a charity night.
 They’re also ones who will give you a discount or a free little extra something in your shopping bag.
 These shops have also been found to play a vital role in the social life of older Australians.